minity-script/minity/docs/getting-started.md

 If you prefer a command line interface, type `npx minity help` for available commands.
 You can of course also install Minity on your computer with `npm install -g minity@latest`, and use just `minity` instead of `npx minity` henceforth.

 !> **Note on Windows:** The interactive menus don't play nicely with most Windows terminals, so you might have to use the command line interface instead.
 Also, Minity uses symbolic links for linking datapacks to Minecraft saves.
-Symbolic links are restricted to administrators by default on Windows, unless developer mode is enabled.
-See [this post on Windows developers blog](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/) for more information and intsructions.
+Symbolic links are restricted to administrators by default on Windows, unless developer mode is enabled.<br>See [this post on Windows developers blog](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/) for more information.
+If you don't want to enable developer mode or un minity with administrator privileges, you can build your datapacks directly in your Minecraft save directory.
+See the `--target` option in `minity help build` and `minity help watch`.

 ### Enable and test your datapack in Minecraft.
 Open your chosen world in Minecraft.